60 Credits | 2 Years

 Graduates will become responsible for the care and education of children from birth to school-age.
 You will learn to create and maintain safe and healthy play environments, guide behavior, plan and implement learning activities, and work cooperatively with staff and parents.

-Students of this program are eligible for the T.E.A.C.H.
+Students of this program may be eligible for the T.E.A.C.H.
 Early Childhood WISCONSIN scholarship.
 T.E.A.C.H.
 Early Childhood® WISCONSIN provides higher education scholarships to professionals who work in regulated early childhood and school age care settings seeking approved credit-based education, such as the Early Childhood Education associate degree.

 As an E-CHiLD student at WITC, you can earn credentials each step of the way!
-Graduates of this program will also earn a Child Care Services Technical Diploma and have the option to complete the Wisconsin Professional Credential for Preschool Teachers.
+Graduates of this program will also earn a Child Care Services Technical Diploma, Preschool Education Professional Pathway Certificate (and upon commission completion, The Registry Preschool Credential), and Group Child Care Essentials Pathway Certificate.

 Coursework focuses on developmentally appropriate practice and brain-based learning and promotes play, science, art, language, math and music to help young children of all abilities and backgrounds develop physically, cognitively, socially and emotionally.
 You will learn how to create and maintain safe and healthy play environments, guide behavior, plan and implement learning activities, and work cooperatively with staff and parents.